airbreather/Autopelago/.junie/guidelines.md

 ## State Management
 - Use `signal`s for local component state.
-- Consider NgRx Signals for complex application state.
+- Consider using services for more global state.
-- Avoid overusing services as global state containers.
 - Keep state transformations pure and predictable.

 ## Templates